salmakhaled74/Slash-Task-Intern/README.md

 # Online Shopping Website

 This project is an online shopping website built with React and Vite.
-It allows users to explore and filter products, view product details, and make purchases.
+It allows users to explore and filter products and view product details.

 ## Getting Started